 - In 2012, it was estimated that there were approximately 57,340 Koreans and Korean Americans living in Washington.

-- There were more than 2,520 students from Korea studying at universities in Washington in 2012.
+- There were more than 2,490 students from Korea studying at universities in Washington during the 2012/2013 academic year.

 - Federal Way, home to one of the largest Korean American communities in the Pacific Northwest, maintains close ties with its Korean sister city – Donghae City – in the province of Gangwon.